Contents for the course planned in the July - November 2024 semester are here.

 basic tools required for Probability.
 Broadly it attempts to cover the following

-• Analysis Sequences and limits, Open, closed, convex and compact sets, limit superior and
+• Analysis Sequences and limits, Open, closed, convex and compact sets, limit superior and limit inferior, Matrices, Continuity and differentiability of functions, Intermediate and mean value theorems, Implicit function theorem.

 • Optimization Weierstrass Theorem, Theorem of Lagrange, Convex structures in optimization,